Your Ad Here

 I wandered over to the Grand Hall to get these pictures.
 On the way back to the lounge, I stopped off at the Ticket Counter to get a National Timetable so I would know my options in DC tomorrow.
 Back in the lounge I relaxed until it was time to claim my luggage and they called my train.

-At 4:54 PM a Red Cap asked me if I wanted help with my bags to the train and since no one else took him up on it I did.
-We rode out to the train and I got most of the consist of my train on Track 20.
-At the door of Car 32110 I met John Fox, my Sleeping Car Attendant for this trip to Washington, DC.
-We had P42DC's 155 and 82, Baggage 1164, Transition 39030, Sleepers 32090 Michigan and 32110 Tennessee, Diner 38016, Lounge 33003, Coaches 34048, 34041 and 34020 with Express Trak 74089 on the rear end.
-I had room 3 and then introduced myself to our conductor for the first part of this trip.
-We departed Chicago Union Station on time and headed out of town with me listening to Mick Jagger "Goddess in the Doorway".
-I got a 7 PM Dinner Reservation on Chicago Time as we entered Indiana and passed the steel mills of Gary with its forlorn Gary Station now just a shell of its former glory.
-The music was switched to Alice Cooper "Dirty Diamonds".
-Near Pine Junction we ran into the first freight train congestion of this trip.
-At 7 PM I was joined by Bob and Mary Ellen heading to Pittsburgh but they live in Wheeling, West Virginia.
+At 4:54 PM, a Red Cap asked me if I wanted help with my bags to the train and as no one else took him up on it, I did.
+We rode out to the train which was on Track 20 and I got most of the consist.
+At the door of Car 32110, I met John Fox, my Sleeping Car Attendant for the trip to Washington, DC.
+We had P42DC's 155 and 82, Baggage 1164, Transition 39030, Sleepers 32090 Michigan and 32110 Tennessee, Diner 38016, Lounge 33003, Coaches 34048, 34041 and 34020, with Express Trak 74089 on the rear end.
+After I settled in room 3, I introduced myself to our conductor for the first part of the trip.
+We departed Chicago Union Station on time while I listened to Mick Jagger's "Goddess in the Doorway".
+I got a 7 PM dinner reservation as we entered Indiana, passing the steel mills of Gary and the forlorn Gary station which is now just a shell of its former glory.
+I switched the music to Alice Cooper's "Dirty Diamonds".
+Near Pine Junction, we ran into the first freight train congestion of the trip.
+At 7 PM, I was joined by Bob and Mary Ellen heading for Pittsburgh, but they live in Wheeling, West Virginia.
+I had braised beef, while Mary Ellen ordered chicken and Bob ordered the pork chop.

 I had the Braised Beef.